-- · Average staff fluctuation rate - Partner and manager hours in relation to total engagement hours - Measure of project management/phasing of the audit, for example, actual utilisation in relation to planned and actual to budgeted hours at period end
+Audit quality measures - · Average staff retention rate - Partner and manager hours in relation to total engagement hours - Measure of project management/phasing of the audit, for example, actual utilisation in relation to planned and actual to budgeted hours at period end

-People strategy

-Our people strategy was developed in support of our broader business strategy, The New Equation.
+People strategy Our people strategy was developed to support our global brand's purpose, value, quality and promote diversity and inclusion.
 We are focused on being the world's leading developer of talent and enabling our people with greater agility and confidence in a rapidly changing world.
 Specific focus areas include creating a resilient foundation for times of change through supporting the well-being of our people and enabling effective delivery; developing inclusive leaders for a shifting world; and enabling our workforce for today's realities and tomorrow's possibilities.
+In that notion, our People Value Proposition (PVP) is designed to guide us towards a competitive advantage and the experience we want to create at PwC Indonesia.
+This comprehensive framework comprises four vital components: Innovation, Growth & Opportunities, Rewards & Recognition, and Ways of Working.
+In line with the guidance provided by our PVP, we have constructed strategic pillars that align with the firm's prevailing priorities for the upcoming five-year period.
+These strategic pillars encompass the following dimensions and specific priorities: Embrace The New Equation - Invest in our people for the development of future-fit attributes, e.g. wellbeing, Inclusion & Diversity, Environmental, Social & Governance. - · Innovate and deliver differently. - Enable and empower leaders to inspire people.